lumixing/chirp/README.md

-## pretty awesome intermediate representation
+## chirp: chip-8 intermediate representation
-ir for chip8
+written in rust using plex
-used for cr8
+used by cr8